Desktop47-02.jpg

 an INTIMATE look at all things design, home, family, motherhood, and travel

 There is more to burning a candle than striking a match.
-Just as a luxury car needs minimum maintenance to run smoothly, an exceptional candle needs an ounce of TLC to burn properly.
+Just as a luxury car requires minimal maintenance to run smoothly, an exceptional candle needs a touch of TLC to burn properly.

 Before sharing our candle care tips, there are a few federal guidelines worth mentioning: